pumbers/game-manglement/content/campaigns/ten_thousand_worlds/introduction.md

 ### The Monger Clans

 From the outset, free trade between newly established colonies was critical.
-What one colony did not have could destroy them when they could be saved by what another colony produced.
+What one colony did not have could destroy them when they could be saved by what another colony produced in excess.

 Initially, trade was controlled and protected by the Dynasties and the colonies themselves but as life spread throughout the Worlds centralised control became difficult and inefficient.
 So, the Monger Clans evolved.
 These “lesser” families and alliances focused on trade, never owning or managing any colonies, concentrating instead on the movement of trade goods – and money – throughout the system.